Vegan Buffalo Dip

-This creamy vegan buffalo dip is easy to make with just a few whole food ingredients and is the perfect crowd-pleasing appetizer for any occasion.
+This creamy vegan buffalo dip is easy to make in 30 minutes with just a few ingredients and is the perfect crowd-pleasing appetizer for any occasion.

 Overhead view of a dish of baked buffalo dip topped with scallions with some tortilla chips in the dip.

-You’d never guess this creamy and addictive, flavour-packed dip is completely dairy-free and made with just a few simple plant-based ingredients.
+You’d never guess this creamy dip is completely dairy-free and made with just a few simple plant-based ingredients.

-Instead of chicken, this vegan version of buffalo dip uses canned artichokes to create texture and cashews and nutritional yeast to replace dairy.
+Instead of chicken, this vegan version of buffalo chicken dip uses canned artichokes to create texture and cashews and nutritional yeast to replace dairy.
+You can try something similar in this Vegan Spinach Artichoke Dip.

-• Melty, creamy, cheesy and packed with flavour.
+• It’s melty, creamy and packed with flavour.

-• Quick and Easy: Though you’ll need to soak the cashews in advance, the dip itself is super easy to make in less than 30 minutes.
+• After the cashews are soaked the dip is easy to make in less than 30 minutes.

-• Can be made in advance and baked when ready to serve.
+• It can be make in advanced and baked when you’re ready to serve.

 Ingredient Notes